 The choices out there are mind-boggling!
 I suggest you check out a local cloth diaper workshop.
 Bumbini Cloth Diaper Company holds workshops in the Ottawa area on a regular basis, and also have an online version if you can’t make it to one in person.
 These workshops show you the basics and will help you succeed with cloth diapering.

-Most importantly just by converting to cloth diapers, you are adopting sustainability and cutting down on diapers going to landfills.
+Most importantly just by converting to cloth diapers, you are encouraging sustainability and cutting down on diapers going to landfills.
 Check out our blog on Earth Day- Changing Our Habits One Step at a Time.